goghino/mpopf_model/README.md

 #### Problem configuration:
 Specify the number of time periods (`Nperiod`) and storage devices (`Nstorage`).
 If `Nperiod=1` a standard OPF problem is run.
 For `Nperiod>1` the MPOPF problem with Nstorage devices is run.
-The power grid is selected using the variable OPFcase.
+The power grid is selected using the variable `OPFcase`.
-The OPF problem formulation is specified via OPFvoltage and OPFbalance variables.
+The OPF problem formulation is specified via `OPFvoltage` and `OPFbalance` variables.
-The initial point is configured using OPFstart and the solver is selected via OPFsolver.
-The available options for all parameters can be found in constants.m.
+The initial point is configured using `OPFstart` and the solver is selected via `OPFsolver`.
+The available options for all parameters can be found in `constants.m`.

 #### Examples:
 In order to run the MPOPF problem with 24 time periods and 10 storage devices